Corruption in Portugal

-In 2013, a report by Transparency International revealed that political parties, Parliament, the judiciary and the military are the most corrupt institutions in Portugal.
-Transparency International's 2022 Corruption Perceptions Index ranks the country in 33rd place out of 180 countries in the Index.
+Corruption in Portugal describes the prevention and occurrence of corruption in Portugal.
+In 2013, a report by Transparency International revealed that political parties, the Parliament, the judiciary and the military are the most corrupt institutions in Portugal.
+Transparency International's 2024 Corruption Perceptions Index ranks the country in 43rd place out of 180 countries in the Index.

 Extent

 Transparency International’s Global Corruption Barometer 2013 reveals that political parties, Parliament, the judiciary and the military are the most corrupt institutions in Portugal.